 In addition to establishing this information point, the plan has enabled the transformation of the church's sacristy into a chapel adapted to the needs and use of the worshippers and, more recently, the renovation of the church's roofs.
-A permanent building monitoring system has also been installed to control and improve the preventive conservation of the building, while guaranteeing energy efficiency.
+A permanent building monitoring system External link, opens in new window. has also been installed to control and improve the preventive conservation of the building, while guaranteeing energy efficiency.

 The Atlantic Romanesque Plan also offers cultural activities to promote awareness, revitalise interest and publicise the heritage of the areas in which it acts.
 In August 2019, a concert took place in this church for the sixth consecutive year.

 Along the same lines, the cultural project entitled Ciudad Rodrigo Cathedral.
-The King's Gate, was also launched with the aim of publicising the plan and raising awareness regarding the actions carried out on the Our Lady of Saint Mary church.
+The King's Gate, External link, opens in new window. was also launched with the aim of publicising the plan and raising awareness regarding the actions carried out on the Our Lady of Saint Mary church.
 Educational seminars, visits and cultural activities were some of the events, which led to the creation of an information and visitor reception point at the Door of Forgiveness to the cathedral.

 The Christmas concert held in 2017 in the cathedral itself was also one of the project's actions.

-Iberdrola has signed an agreement worth €44,700 for the complete restoration of the altarpiece of Saint Anthony of Padua, in the parish church of Ceclavín (Cáceres).The project will improve the conservation and promotion of the altarpiece of St. Anthony of Padua, which is currently dismantled and in storage on the parish premises, so that it is placed back in the central nave.
+Iberdrola has signed an agreement worth €44,700 for the complete restoration of the altarpiece of Saint Anthony of Padua External link, opens in new window., in the parish church of Ceclavín (Cáceres).The project will improve the conservation and promotion of the altarpiece of St. Anthony of Padua, which is currently dismantled and in storage on the parish premises, so that it is placed back in the central nave.
 The restoration work will also include the images of the Holy Trinity, Saint John the Baptist and the Virgin of Remedies.

-Iberdrola has also collaborated with the Prado National Museum since 2010, when it became a Patron of the Paintings Restoration Workshop.
+Iberdrola has also collaborated with the Prado National Museum External link, opens in new window. since 2010, when it became a Patron of the Paintings Restoration Workshop.
 Since then it has progressively extended its collaboration to new areas such as the Lighting the Prado project and the granting of annual scholarships for research into restoration, not to forget our support or the program of conservation and restoration of the museum.

 Since 2013 the Iberdrola - Museum Programme of Conservation and Restoration has been working to keep the Bilbao Fine Arts Museum collection in an optimal state of conservation.
 To achieve this, a selection of works are chosen every year that need attention and represent different chronological points and varying artistic techniques.